QUOTES-Tennis-Reaction to Djokovic medical exemption to play in Australian Open | Sports-Games

 - Australia

-Following are reactions to Novak Djokovic's announcement that he will defend his Australian Open title this month after receiving a medical exemption from the requirement to be vaccinated against COVID-19.
-AUSTRALIAN GREAT ROD LAVER
+Here are reactions to Novak Djokovic's announcement that he will defend his Australian Open title this month after receiving a medical exemption from the requirement to be vaccinated against COVID-19.
+AUSTRALIAN TENNIS GREAT ROD LAVER

 "I think it might get ugly.
 I'd think the Victorian people would be thinking 'Yes I'd love to see him play and compete but at the same time, there's a right way and a wrong way.'
 "If he's got a reason for (the exemption) then ... we should know it.
 Yes, you're a great player and you've performed and won so many tournaments, so it can't be physical.
 So what is the problem?"